FREQUENTLY ASKED QUESTIONS

 When is The Creative Process exhibition?
 What is the earliest/latest possible exhibition date?

 Our inaugural exhibition took place at the Sorbonne (Panthéon 1) in March 2016.
-Since we are now expanding the scope of the 100+ interviews to include conversations with creative thinkers from a variety of disciplines and are participating in a number of educational initiatives, these interviews will be complete in late 2017.
+We are now expanding the scope of the 100+ interviews to include conversations with creative thinkers from a variety of disciplines and are participating in a number of educational initiatives.
 Universities will receive their Creative Process hand-embellished edition from 2018 onwards and can exhibit it anytime thereafter.

 Are there any supporting events planned around the exhibition?